To get assistance, contact our Assistive Technology Specialist Laura Pristera.

 Where do I find these services at Oakton?

-Resources are available throughout the semester in the Learning Center.
+Resources are available throughout the semester in the ARDC.
 Interested students must first speak with an ADRC staff member who will determine the appropriate services to provide.

 Can students borrow equipment to use outside of the college?

 Yes, there is a loan program.
-Students also can request assistive technology in their classrooms or other campus areas where they study.
+You can request assistive technology in your classrooms or other campus areas where you study.

 Where can I learn more about Oakton’s A.T. services?